tzachbon/mcp-workshop/05-build-real-tools/airtable/NON-ENGINEER.md

 ## Goal

-Create an MCP server that can read and write to your Airtable base.
+Create an MCP server that can read and write to your Airtable base by having Cursor generate the code from the official API documentation.

 ## Before You Start